mvaliadis/Spindle_dynamics_toolbox/README.md

 ```

 ### 1. History Modulation Curve
 The history modulation curve estimates a multiplicative modulation of the spindle event rate due to a prior event at any given time lag, which answers the question: How much more likely is there to be a spindle event, given that an event was observed X seconds ago?
-Use the [plot_hist_curve.m](https://github.com/preraulab/Spindle_dynamics_toolbox/blob/master/helper_function/major_function/plot_hist_curve.m) function.
+Using the [plot_hist_curve.m](https://github.com/preraulab/Spindle_dynamics_toolbox/blob/master/helper_function/major_function/plot_hist_curve.m) function, we can plot the history modulation curve and save history features including refractory period, excitatory period, peak time, peak height, and infraslow multiplier.

 Usage:
 ``` matlab